 Currently only about one quarter of the cathedral’s annual costs are covered by stewardship.
 Much of the remainder comes from less predictable income – money from the offertory plates, visitors’ boxes, space rental income, concerts, Carnivale (the cathedral’s annual gala), bequests and other gifts.
 The cathedral has a small reserve, with a vision of growing that reserve for perpetuity, rather than drawing from it annually.
 Grace Cathedral relies on the generosity and commitment of its consistent donors, including the hundreds of families who give annually to stewardship.

 The cathedral only needs some written communication that you are making a pledge, with the total amount that you plan to give for the calendar year 2014.
 You may give your completed pledge card in the offering plate at any worship service, mail it to Grace Cathedral or drop it off at the cathedral offices.
 You may pay by check, credit card or with securities.

 While gifts for altar flowers, special holidays, concerts and events are important to the cathedral and truly appreciated, they are not credited toward your written pledge.

 We will send you a letter acknowledging your pledge shortly after we receive it.
 Though we do not acknowledge every pledge payment, we will send you a pledging statement twice a year, so that you are informed about your pledge payments relative to your pledge.

-However, with careful language, a donor may “pledge to recommend” a specific payment for a pledge to stewardship, as it is an undesignated gift to operations.
+Yes, a donor may “pledge to recommend” a specific payment for a pledge to stewardship, as it is an undesignated gift to operations.
+Just checkmark this option on your pledge card.
 Please consult your fund administrator for more details.